halseth/tapsim/examples/matt/coinpool/README.md

 cooperating, they are gladly signing updated state transactions that reflect the current balances.
-However, if one or more of the participants stops cooperating or goes offline, the state cannot progress and we'll need an unilateral exit clause.
+However, if one or more of the participants stops cooperating or goes offline, the state cannot progress and we'll need an unilateral exit clause.[^1]

 In this example we will encode such an unilateral exit clause using the hypothetical opcodes mentioned above.
 After a participant has exited, the remaining participants can still continue operating the coin pool with their balances intact.
+Note that this is only demonstrating a limited variant of the pool exit clause, several other improvements to Bitcoin script are believed to be necessary to fully implement coin pools.

 ## Usage
 Compile the tools needed (assuming in root folder):